rashtastic/r1/index.md

 To the far right of the chart, models trained with the same rank as the number of columns are able to perfectly represent the dataset because no dimension reduction has actually occurred.

 As you move to the left, the dashed black line shows the overall reconstruction accuracy decreasing.
 The solid lines show the decreasing accuracy of reconstructing each individual metric, which clearly lose accuracy at different rates.
 The final rank-1 model has converged on retaining accuracy of Articles, Citations, and Awards, which can reproduce those columns at $R^2 > .9$.
-Those three features essentially dominate the rank-1 model.
+Those three features dominate the rank-1 model.

 Other research metrics are modeled with varying accuracy.
 The lowest accuracy metrics, Phase 2 Expenditures and Professional Doctorates Awarded, were de-emphasized by the model in order to focus on the better-estimated metrics.
+This is the nature of dimension reduction.
 Phase 1 and 2 Expenditures show early and dramatic divergence, suggesting they cannot be modeled as linear combinations of the better-estimated metrics.

 <br/>
 ### Per-Faculty Metrics of Research Activity